Analyze test result history

 - Choose Project and Time Range.
 For short windows use daily grouping; for multi-week or release views use weekly grouping.

-- Filter by Execution Type (Manual / Automated), Release/Sprint, Tester, Platform/Configuration, or Branch to focus the analysis.
+Manual/Automated), Release/Sprint, Tester, Platform or Configuration to focus the analysis.

 Step 2: Inspect trend & distribution visuals